ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

 Allowed Options
 ===============

-Some of the ``aws_ec2`` dynamic inventory plugin are explained in detail below.
+Some of the ``aws_ec2`` dynamic inventory plugin options are explained in detail below.
 For a full list see `the plugin documentation <https://docs.ansible.com/ansible/latest/collections/amazon/aws/aws_ec2_inventory.html#id3>`_.

 ``hostnames``
 -------------